Help desk support is essential if you want to more effectively serve and retain your customer base.

 If you want to build a customer-centric company that's focused on increasing value and growth for customers, it's important to meet and exceed customers' expectations.
-Often this means building a help desk, an important step towards becoming a flywheel type company — where customers' success fuels your company's growth.
+The best customer support comes from humans using top-notch technology to help scale the impact of each support rep and the solutions they identify for their customers.

 Prioritizing reactive customer support will earn you goodwill with your customers and help you form productive partnerships with them, and the basic element of excellent customer support is responding to and resolving customer issues.